vyadh/teamcity-deployment-dashboard/README.md

 <img src="screenshot-config.png" width="928"/>

 1. Project key: This is used to customise the project name shown in the dashboard and can be used in the case where the name of the immediate project is not appropriate.
-If it is appropriate, leave this blank, otherwise the dashboard will be picked up from the build property<sup>[1](#f1)</sup>
+If the project name works, leave  this blank, otherwise the dashboard will be picked up from the build property<sup>[1](#f1)</sup>
 named by this key.
 2. Version key: This signifies the build property<sup>[1](#f1)</sup> that indicates the semver-formatted version string, e.g. 1.2.3 or 1.2.3+45 with a build number.
-See Versioning of Builds below.
+See Versioning of Builds section below.
 3. Environment key: This signifies the build property<sup>[1](#f1)</sup> that indicates the environment name, e.g. Dev, UAT.
 4. Environments: This lists all the possible environments, and will determine the columns shown on